 The second short from 2006, "Continuum" is 38 minutes and consists of short themes of different continuums.
 Pankaj Kumar was one of three cinematographers.
 This short also won an international award.

 The cinematography is outstanding, even stunning in parts.
-The cinematographer, Pankaj Kumar had done a few shorts, but this was his first feature film- and he received awards and nominations from several film festivals.
+The cinematographer, Pankaj Kumar who also helped write the script had done a few shorts, but this was his first feature film- and he received awards and nominations from several film festivals.
 He suggested the photographer be blind and the writer accepted.
 He went on to handle the cinematography for "Haider" and "Talvar" both of which have been discussed in earlier blogs.
 Next product will be "Rangoon."
 See http://www.therealjohndavidson.com/2015/02/haider-bollywoods-version-of-shakespeare.html

 Anand had admired sound designer, Gabor Erdelyi who had mostly worked with the Hungarian film industry.
 The sound for "Ship of Theseus" has been described as lush.
 One film he had worked with was "The Turin Horse," a very harsh movie with constant howling winds.